giovacerlisio/giovacerlisio/README.md

 Hi!
 My name is Giovanni Cerlisio
 =========================================================================================================================================

-software test specialist during the work & bug designer in the free time | Computer Science Student
+Software Test Specialist | Computer Science Student
 ----------------

 * 🌍  I'm based in Naples | IT
 * 🖥️  See my portfolio at [giovannicerlisio.it](http://www.giovannicerlisio.it)
 * ✉️  You can contact me at [giovannicerlisio31@gmail.com](mailto:giovannicerlisio31@gmail.com)
-* 🧠  I'm learning Angular | Typescript | Cypress
+* 🧠  In the free time i develop some web application just for fun

 Skills